rudolffu/pyfosc/README.md

 This package depends on [IRAF](http://iraf.noao.edu/) and [PyRAF](http://www.stsci.edu/institute/software_hardware/pyraf).
 Although these two softwares will no longer be supported by their developers, you can still download and install them from [AstroConda](https://astroconda.readthedocs.io/en/latest/) using its 'Legacy Software Stack'.
 ### 1. Install IRAF and PyRAF from [astroconda](https://astroconda.readthedocs.io/en/latest/)

-You can refer to the documentation of AstroConda for instructions on how to install [Legacy Software Stack with IRAF](https://astroconda.readthedocs.io/en/latest/installation.html#legacy-software-stack-with-iraf).
+For detailed description on how to install IRAF and PyRAF from astroconda, you can either go to the documentation of AstroConda's [Legacy Software Stack with IRAF](https://astroconda.readthedocs.io/en/latest/installation.html#legacy-software-stack-with-iraf), or my blog post [How to install and initiate IRAF in Ubuntu/Mac OS](https://rudolffu.github.io/tech/iraf-installation/).
 The minimal installation can be done with:

 ```
 conda config --add channels http://ssb.stsci.edu/astroconda
-conda create -n iraf27 python=2.7 iraf-all pyraf-all pandas
+conda create -n iraf27 python=2.7 iraf-all pyraf-all stsci
+conda install -n iraf27 pandas
 ```
 Note that every time you want to use IRAF/PyRAF and PyFOSC, you need to activate the env 'iraf27' that you have created: